Nithyashri0804/LoneVerse/replit.md

 # LoanVerse - DeFi Lending Platform with AI Credit Scoring

 ## Overview
-LoanVerse is a comprehensive DeFi lending platform featuring AI-powered credit scoring using on-chain wallet analysis.
-The system implements a 300-850 credit score range (similar to traditional FICO scores) based on transaction analysis, portfolio stability, lending history, and DeFi behavior.
-Built on Ethereum with multi-token support and Chainlink price feeds.
+LoanVerse is a comprehensive DeFi lending platform designed to provide decentralized lending and borrowing services.
+Its core innovation lies in an AI-powered credit scoring system that analyzes on-chain wallet data, assigning a credit score within a 300-850 range.
+This system aims to broaden access to DeFi lending by providing a robust, data-driven assessment of borrower trustworthiness.
+The project envisions reducing risk for lenders and offering competitive rates for borrowers, ultimately enhancing liquidity and participation in the DeFi ecosystem.

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development, with small, testable changes.
 Please ask before making any major architectural changes or refactoring large parts of the codebase.